 The Spanish Civil War and its memorialization has become an institution unto itself in contemporary Spain.
-On a yearly basis, new films, novels, poems, texts of fiction, scholarship and research emerge to expand the culture of revisiting, exploration and study brought about by this defining event of Spanish history.
-One such work is the 2007 short film Paseo (translated “A Walk”) that takes one of the most famous poems by Mario Benedetti (Corazón coraza, translated “Armored Heart”) to weave a story about three men waiting for an inevitable encounter.
+On a yearly basis, new films, novels, poems, texts of fiction, scholarship and research emerge to expand the culture of revisiting, exploration and study brought about by this defining event within Spain’s vast history.
+One such work of memorialization is the 2007 short film Paseo (translated “A Walk”) that takes one of the most famous poems by Uruguay’s Mario Benedetti (Corazón coraza, translated “Armored Heart”) to weave a story about three men waiting for an inevitable encounter.

 Strategically set in the mountains, the film reminds viewers of the Valle de los Caídos (the Valley of the Fallen) in the municipality of San Lorenzo del Escorial, near Madrid, where more than 40,000 people killed in the Spanish Civil War are buried.
 The site nonetheless is controversial since it was founded by Francisco Franco himself, whose tomb also lies there.

 Paseo builds on a greater tradition of film-making around the Spanish Civil War, which has become a genre of its own.
-In doing so, the short puts emphasis on the microscopic moment of interaction between a poet, a soldier and a farmer, three archetypal figures of the times.
-In their dialogues, the greater reality of a devastating war is set as the backdrop, one that comes to the foreground at the end of the film.
+In doing so, the short puts emphasis on a seemingly miniscule moment of interaction between a poet, a soldier and a farmer, three archetypal figures of the time.
+In their dialogues, the greater reality of a devastating war is set as the backdrop, one that comes to the foreground towards the end of the film.
 The juxtaposition between three men sharing a brief moment and the lengthy war that encroaches upon them becomes apparent only as the plot unfolds, revealing the magnitude of the tragedy that engulfed all of Spain and took many lives.

-The film also coherently portrays its subjects of representation in a neutral manner, one that can be far more relatable, considering the great ideological schism that marked the era.
+The film coherently portrays its subjects of representation in a neutral manner, one that can be far more relatable, considering the great ideological schism that marked the era.
 This is necessary to emphasize the human dimension of tragedy, loss and suffering that defines the history of the Spanish Civil War and the thirty years that followed.
-At the core of the short film is the fact that poetry is employed to retrieve and accentuate the human spirit beyond the constraints of unfathomable situations of death and violence that the body is subject to.
+At the core of the short film is the fact that poetry is employed to retrieve and accentuate the human spirit beyond the constraints of unfathomable situations of death and violence that the body is subject to and into which poetry breathes its soul, courage and spirit of hope and resilience.

 (Here is an essential list of films based on or set during the Spanish Civil War and of course some classic titles are missing, but this should be considerable enough to get a head start into the fascinating and tragic world of La guerra civil española).